 Abstract

 Previous research into the transmission and altering of musical signals has primarily examined recognition tasks, emphasizing the role of memory (e.g. Halpern & Bartlett, 2010).
 Recent studies suggest that the physical act of melodic production might also play a role.
-Shanahan and Albrecht (under review) found that ascending stepwise motion at cadences tended to be replaced by descending stepwise motion over the course of oral transmission.
-The current study hypothesizes that melodies ending with “ti-do” cadences are more likely to be transformed into “re-do” cadences through the act of oral transmission than vice versa.
+Shanahan and Albrecht (forthcoming) found that ascending stepwise motion at cadences tend to be replaced by descending stepwise motion over the course of oral transmission.
+The current study hypothesizes that this effect will be amplified by the introduction of .
 Results are discussed in terms of both the physical affordances of vocal transmission and the statistical learning of musical gestures.
 This study suggests that certain cadences are more likely to “survive” the act of transmission than others.
 We argue that surviving cadences align with physical affordances; as such, descending lines are more likely to remain, whereas ascending final cadences are more likely to change.
 The direction of causality, however, is difficult to test.
 Are descending lines easier to sing because they’re more common, or are they more common because they’re easier to sing?
 We discuss possible future directions in which we pick apart this question in more depth.

 Introduction

+There are a number of reasons why one melody might be more likely to be transmitted than another.
+Perhaps certain melodies contain features that a reminiscent of specific events; perhaps they are sung my more influential people, and connote status; perhaps melodies that are more prototypical are more likely to be transmitted, or perhaps it’s about simplicity.
+Recent work by Shanahan and Albrecht (forthcoming) has examined how melodies that are less physically affordant (i.e. those with cadences that ascend, rather than descend), are more likely to be transformed than a descending melody.
+Put more succinctly, “ti-do” melodies are far more likely to transform into “re-do” melodies than vice versa.

 The field of Social Learning focuses on why certain ideas might be more easily lost in transmission than others, and is defined as “learning that is influenced by observation of, or interaction with, another animal…” (Hoppitt and Laland, 2013).
 This is a very broad scope, encompassing evolutionary biology, animal behavior, and decision theory, among other fields.
 An example from the animal world includes a Payne and Payne study (1985), that found that male humpback whales in a certain population all sang a song that would gradually change through the season, as various changes were gradually introduced.
 Similarly, Garland et al. (2011) found that migration of humpback whales created a change in song types that followed the migratory patterns.

-Frederic Bartlett’s early transmission paradigm (1932) is perhaps one of the earliest examples of research on memory and transmission in human participants.
-This study involved participants being presented with either text or a picture, recalling it, and having the result of that recall passed to the next participant, who in turn produced their own version of their recollection to another participant.
-Bartlett concluded that there are always some features —”dominant features”— that are more easily maintained than others throughout transmission.
+One of the earliest examples of a study focusing on information lost during transmission was Bartlett’s (1932) early work on memory and transmission, which involved participants being presented with either text or a picture, recalling it, and having the result of that recall passed to the next participant, who in turn produced their own version of their recollection to another participant.
+Bartlett concluded that there are always some features —“dominant features”— that are more easily maintained than others throughout transmission.
 This type of methodology is known as a “transmission chain.”
-The simplest form of transmission chain is a linear transmission chain, in which one person directly demonstrates to another.
+The simplest form of transmission chain is a linear transmission chain, in which one person directly demonstrates to one observer (see Figure 1).

+Figure 1.
+A linear transmission chain, demonstrating a melody from a single demonstrator to a single observer.